Lego City Undercover: Plot

-Dunby temporarily removes him from the case, and has Chase and Frank transferred to Bluebell National Park to work with Ellie's uncle Sheriff Duke Huckleberry.
-Sometime later, Dunby reinstates him to the case, whereupon Chase is tasked by Vinnie to taking on work for him, including the job of stealing a robotic T-Rex from the Lego City museum.
-After helping to rescue Natalia from a group of mysterious men, whereupon they partially reconcile, Chase tails Vinnie to his private buyer and finds it to be Rex himself.
+After rescuing Natalia from a group of mysterious men and partially reconciling with her, Chase later discovers that Vinnie is working for Rex himself.
 When Vinnie learns he won't be paid for his work and is ordered to steal more items for his buyer, he instructs Chase to steal from Blackwell.
-After breaking into his mansion but failed to secure any valuables due to being pursued by Blackwell's security forces, Chase returns to Vinne's ice cream parlor, only to find it overrun by Rex's thugs and Vinnie locked in a freezer in retaliation for going against Rex's orders.
-Chase manages to save Vinnie from Rex's thugs, and after interrogating the thug's leader, takes their place to learn what Rex is planning.
+After breaking into his mansion but failing to secure any valuables due to being pursued by Blackwell's security forces, Chase returns to Vinnie's ice cream parlor, only to find it overrun by Rex's thugs and Vinnie locked in a freezer in retaliation for going against Rex's orders.
+Chase manages to save Vinnie from Rex's thugs and, after interrogating the thugs' leader, takes their place to learn what Rex is planning.

-Managing to infiltrate Rex's hideout, Chase overhears Natalia's father, lunar scientist Henrik Kowalski, being interrogated by Rex and discovers that Blackwell himself organized the crime wave, and had managed to kidnap Natalia to coerce her father to work on his plans.
-Rescuing Kowalski, Chase calls Ellie with what he learnt, whereupon she informs him that Blackwell recently was in the news with promises he had plans that would change Lego City forever.
-Proceeding to Blackwell's mansion, he searches it for evidence of Blackwell's crimes and to locate Natalia.
-Chase soon discovers that Blackwell originally had plans to build an apartment complex and shopping mall in Bluebell, but was stopped by Lego City from building due to a rare and endangered squirrel species in the park.
-Humiliated and enraged at being denied, Blackwell began a new plan to build a colony on the moon and converted his high-rise, Blackwell Tower, into a rocket, which Chase discovers will burn Lego City when it's launched.
-Chase quickly has Henry and several members in the police department build a force field to prevent the rocket's engines from destroying the city.
+Chase manages to infiltrate Rex's hideout and overhears Natalia's father, lunar scientist Henrik Kowalski, being interrogated by Rex.
+He discovers that Blackwell himself organized the crime wave and had managed to kidnap Natalia to coerce her father to work on his plans.
+Rescuing Kowalski, Chase calls Ellie with what he has learned, whereupon she informs him that Blackwell had recently been in the news with promises that he had plans that would change Lego City forever.
+Proceeding to Blackwell's mansion, he searches it to find evidence of Blackwell's crimes and locate Natalia.
+Chase soon discovers that Blackwell originally had plans to build an apartment complex and shopping mall in Bluebell, but was stopped by Lego City due to the presence of a rare and endangered squirrel species in the park.
+Humiliated and enraged at being denied, Blackwell began a new plan to build a colony on the Moon and converted his high-rise Blackwell Tower into a rocket, which Chase discovers will burn Lego City when it's launched.
+Chase quickly has Henrik and several members of the police department build a force field to prevent the rocket's engines from destroying the city.